ucsb-cs48/s20/_lectures/lect08.md

 * <https://ucsb-cs48.github.io/s20/hwk/>

-# Update each other on progress on your learning plan
+# Standup-ish: Update each other on progress on your learning plan

 * What have you done since Tuesday?
 * What are you working on now?
 * What will you have done by Monday's discussion section?

+(Sort of a mini-standup)